 While there’s actually a few other types of ayran out there people here in Istanbul hadn’t ever heard of them and didn’t believe me that they existed so you’re probably not going to see them often.
 One of the weirdest was a homemade ayran mixed with lemon juice and mineral water (apparently called torpil which means clout or influence).
 So just imagine salty, sour, fizzy, thick milk.

-Speaking of salty and sour drinks… Şalgam is a fairly salty and sour drink made from turnips and drinking it is a sure way to impress locals.
+Speaking of salty and sour drinks… Şalgam is a fairly salty and sour drink made from carrots.
+Drinking this is a sure way to impress locals.
 To get an idea of the flavor imagine salty, slightly spicy, pickle juice.
 That’s basically what it is; its the spiced juice of pickled purple carrots.
-It’s a deep purple color and if you’re looking for something common locally but weird to Westerners this is a good one.
+It’s a deep purple color and if you’re looking for something common locally, but weird to Westerners this is a good one.

 Türk Kahvesi (Turkish Coffee)